Emergent Denoising of SDSS Galaxy Spectra Through Unsupervised Deep Learning: Comparisons of spectral denoising

 As an illustration of the difference in the reconstruction, we show in Fig.~\ref{fig:spec} details of a noisy spectrum (S/N$\sim$5) in two characteristic wavelength intervals, around the 4000\AA\ break (left) and in the red region where prominent emission lines are present: the H$\alpha$ and [N{\sc II}] complex and the [S{\sc II}] doublet.
-We show the noiseless best fits, the noisy synthetic data, and two of the methods: BF and FS.
+We show the noiseless best fits, the noisy fitted data, and two of the methods: BF and FS.
 To ease the comparison, in addition to the standard representation with flux (top), we include the residual with respect to the noiseless spectrum (middle panels) and the noisy one (lower panels).
 As anticipated, BF produces smaller $\Delta F_N$ residuals, but higher ones in $\Delta F_O$.
 The FS method shows an ideal behaviour and appears to be able to use information from the ensemble to minimise the differences with respect to the ground truth.
 Using the alternative, gentler set of BF parameters defined in Section~\ref{Sec:Method}, the fundamental issue of over-fitting to $\Delta F_N$ remained.

-A final test to assess a possible systematic in the reconstruction is a comparison of the actual distribution of line strengths in the noiseless and noisy cases and in the reconstructions.
+A final test to assess a possible systematic in the reconstruction is a comparison of the actual distribution of line strengths in the noiseless and noisy cases as well as the reconstructions.
 This is shown in Fig.~\ref{fig:hists}, where the histograms of the three line strengths are shown for the same cases as in the previous figure.
 The small difference in the distribution of D$_n$(4000) is a consequence of the robustness of this index with respect to S/N. Indeed, this is one of the better indices to consider even if the S/N is not high, as the width of the index and the large contrast with respect to the stellar population parameters ensures a meaningful estimate even at S/N$\sim$5.
-The other two indices show a more characteristic behaviour between the BF (overfitting) algorithm and the DL method.
+The other two indices show a starker contrast in behaviour between BF and the DL-based method.
 Note that both H$\delta_F$ and Mgb produce distributions closer to the ground truth with FS, whereas BF closely resembles the wider shape of the histogram of noisy data.
-From these tests, we conclude that a DL method is successful at improving the quality of galaxy spectra if a representative, large ensemble with a wide range of S/N, including high quality data with the same instrumental / data characteristics are available.
+From these tests, we conclude that a DL approach is successful at improving the quality of galaxy spectra if trained on a representative, large ensemble with a wide range of S/N, including high quality data with the same instrumental / data characteristics.